-Almost everybody has a dark spot on their GPA.
+Almost everybody has a blemish on their GPA.
 Usually it’s a failed class or a semester of poor grades.
-But lately, I’ve received several queries about how a “W” on your transcript will affect your chance of admission to medical school.
+But there’s also the issue of how a “W” on your transcript will affect your chance of admission to medical school.

 Different programs view the significance of dropped classes in different ways – some will see them as a red flag, others as a natural part of a student’s academic career.
 In either case, if you can address the challenges or obstacles you faced, your ability to overcome it will highlight your strong potential as a med student.

 Need more personalized guidance?
 Work one-on-one with an expert advisor who will help you build a strong medical school admissions strategy and create a winning application that will get you ACCEPTED.
 Learn more about our Medical School Admissions Consulting Services here.